How to create a Japandi kitchen: 10 simple ways to style this serene, on-trend look

 (Image credit: English Blinds)

 Whether you choose blinds or curtains, go for natural fabrics such as linen in muted shades.
-As layers work so well in Japandi design, a heavier curtain over a voile layer works well — or similarly, natural-colored blinds covered by slightly see-through curtains will help keep your kitchen private, while also softening the lines of the window.
+As layers work so well in Japandi design, a heavier curtain over a voile layer works well, or similarly, natural-colored blinds covered by slightly see-through curtains will help keep your kitchen private, while also softening the lines of the window.

-And if blinds are the only option due to perhaps lack of space, go for natural options such as rattan or wood to complement the outdoor feeling of your kitchen.
+And if blinds are the only option due to perhaps a lack of space, go for natural options such as rattan or wood to complement the outdoor feeling of your kitchen.

 10. Add unique styling touches